Chumikan: Geography and climate

-Chumikan lies on the southern side of the Uda River delta, at the westernmost extremity of Uda Gulf in the Sea of Okhotsk, which contains a number of small islands.
+Chumikan lies on the southern side of the Uda River delta, at the westernmost extremity of Uda Bay in the Sea of Okhotsk, which contains a number of small islands.
 The terrain surrounding the town is almost entirely mountainous except for the narrow river valley extending to the west.
 On the southern side rise the northern spurs of the Taikan Range, highest point 2370 m.

 The climate of Chumikan is subarctic (Köppen Dfc), with mild, wet summers and very cold dry winters which are only marginally moderated by the sea due to prevailing offshore flow from Siberia, although there is sufficient moderation that permafrost is discontinuous rather than continuous as in most of Siberia.
-Owing to the village’s location near the sea, summers are markedly cooler and wetter than those of the inland territories, with the result that a different type of forest from the inland larch forest, dominated by Picea obovata, occurs.
+Owing to the village's location near the sea, summers are markedly cooler and wetter than those of the inland territories, with the result that a different type of forest from the inland larch forest, dominated by Picea obovata, occurs.
 Chumikan is located at a similar latitude as Kaliningrad Oblast on the other side of the country, although being 11.2 C-change colder over the year as a whole due to the combined influence of the Siberian High in winter and of the cold Sea of Okhotsk in summer.
+Despite its bitterly cold winters, Chumikan has never hit -40* (C/F).
+Nonetheless, December, January and February have never recorded above-freezing temperatures.